tyqualters/sway-nvidia-guide/README.md

 ### Extra packages I installed

-I'm not sure if these will help you out or not in your endeavors, but I also ran the following command: `sudo pacman -S lib32-mesa lib32-keyutils lib32-nvidia-utils lib32-nvidia-cg-toolkit opencl-nvidia`.
+I'm not sure if these will help you out or not in your endeavors, but I also ran the following command: `sudo pacman -S lib32-mesa lib32-keyutils lib32-nvidia-utils lib32-nvidia-cg-toolkit opencl-nvidia vulkan-headers`.

 ### Exiting Sway